CECGImaging/Workgroup_Interpolation/README.md

 -When a branch is no longer necessary, delete it

--**NO DATA or Binary Files** should be uploaded to the repository, they are costly to store and we have limited large file storage
+-**NO DATA or Binary Files** should be uploaded to the repository if they will be written to or changed often, they are costly to store and we have limited large file storage